Ryohei (Rio) Weil

 Chicago, IL, 60637

-My research interests lie at the intersection of quantum information and condensed matter theory, where I am interested in questions such as what quantum phases of matter are capable of quantum error correction and computation.
+My research interests lie at the intersection of quantum information and condensed matter theory, where I like to think about questions such as: “what is the computational/error-correcting capacity of a given phase of matter?”, “what are the effect of measurements in the preparation and manipulation of many-body quantum systems?”, and “how can we use quantum devices to realize novel condensed matter phenomena?”.
 Prior to my graduate studies at UChicago, I graduated from the MSc Physics program at The University of British Columbia, where I conducted research on experimental realizations of measurement-based quantum computation (MBQC) in symmetric spin chains under the supervision of Dr. Robert Raussendorf.
 My MSc thesis can be found here.
-I was previously a contractor and 2023 research resident at Xanadu Quantum Technologies.
-Before my Masters, I graduated with a BSc in Combined Honours in Physics and Mathematics (with distinction) from UBC in May 2022.
+I was previously a 2023 research resident at Xanadu Quantum Technologies.
+Before my Masters, I graduated with a BSc in Combined Honours in Physics and Mathematics from UBC.
 My honours thesis can be found here.

 My CV can be found here.